siturbe/bamazon/README.md

 Video to the App Working
 https://drive.google.com/file/d/1e-sCgUfp0-u6mUqTTwjQFfIQMFeVtbVX/view?usp=sharing
-If the link is not working, please see the mp4 in the github repository.
+If the mp4 file does not work directly form Github, you can click on the link above.
+You may have to download the video to watch it.

 The "schema" file shows the code used to create the initial tables in MySQL